Data layout

 #Attachments

 Attachment binaries are not stored in SQLite.
-Only attachment metadata, filenames, and (optionally) extracted text.
+SQLite stores attachment metadata, filenames, optional extracted text, and media cache bookkeeping.

 Set sync.attachment_text = false if you want to keep attachment metadata and filenames but disable attachment body fetches for text indexing.